Wolfoverflow/backdoor/README.md

-# backdoorPlist
+# backdoor
-A backdoor plist that automatically runs a script from the internet
+A backdoor that automatically runs a script from the internet